ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 During my role as a Software Engineer, I worked on Dynamic real-time status and metadata tracking using Python, & also Optimised Python programs to reduce runtime.\
 I also hold an active "AWS Certified Cloud Practitioner" certificate.\
 I completed my M.Tech. in Computer Science from BIT, Mesra, with thesis focused in Data Science & Machine Learning domain.
+I focus on continuously improving and utilizing my skills to work as a solution-finder for individual and organizational growth.

 # Skills
 - Python, PySpark